igor-ciobanu/solid-principles-php/README.md

 }
 ```

-We can foud here that this class has 2 responsabilties:
+We can find here that this class has 2 responsabilities:
 First is data chanel and second connection

 Mixing business logic with presentation is bad because it is against the Single Responsibility Principle (SRP).
 Take a look at the following code: